kmuto/review/doc/format.md

 Usage:

 ```
-You can get the packages from support site of the book.@<fn>{site}
+You can get the packages from support site for the book.@<fn>{site}
-You should get and install it before read the book.
+You should get and install it before reading the book.
 //footnote[site][support site of the book: http://i.loveruby.net/ja/stdcompiler ]
 ```